 Your dual enrollment courses can count toward the requirements for both your high school diploma and your college degree.
-Our Admissions Office will work with you to enroll in courses that meet your needs.

 Most dual enrollment students are high school juniors or seniors, though we accept other students in exceptional cases.
 To join the program, you must meet the following criteria:

 - Satisfy the admission requirements for new CMU freshmen.

 - Get approval for dual enrollment, your course selection, and the school district tuition contribution (if applicable) from your high school counselor or principal.

 How to apply

 The application process is straightforward, and we're here to help.
 We encourage you to apply no later than three weeks before the start of the semester for the best selection of courses.
 Please get in touch with Alex Bohnsack at 989-774-3076 for assistance.

 Submit an application for dual enrollment.
 No application fee is required.

 An application is only needed the first semester that you dual enroll.

 Fall semester: August 1